 #6 Essential Oils

 While coffee is my main motivator.
 Essential oils are new in my arsenal.
 I am not an expert and don’t sell them.
 Take caution when using them and find out everything about them beforehand since they can hurt you if used improperly.
 I don’t take any internally.
 That said, I freakin’ love them.

 Essential oils are somewhat personal.
 Just because a certain oil is right for your need you may not like the scent.
 Some of my favorites give my son a headache.
 That’s when I use a cotton pad near me or with a carrier oil rather than a diffuser.
 Find what works for you.
 We like this one that doubles as a nightlight.

 Essential oils seem to be all the rage now and are selling in cheap discount stores.
 I wouldn’t suggest that.
 Chances are they won’t be real and that does make a difference.
 I know multi-level sellers don’t recommend Amazon but that’s what I do.

 I admit for the budget’s sake, I smell them at the local health food store.
 They sell a good quality brand like this one.
 Unfortunately, the mark up there is quite high.
 So I see what I like, for what needs I have and then order them on Amazon for half the price.
 Chances are I also have a gift card.
 Double win.

-My favorite motivating blend is 4 drops of Lime, 3 drops of Bergamot, and 2 drops of Rosemary into the diffuser or on a cotton pad I set near my workspace.
+My favorite motivating blend is 4 drops of Lime, 3 drops of Bergamot, and 2 drops of Rosemary into this diffuser or on a cotton pad I set near my workspace.
 Let me tell you, I can crank out some serious work with that.